Skip to content

 Debugging Endpoints

 There are multiple endpoints for dumping specific configurations.
 All of them are prefixed by /debug.
 To use those, the debug-password must be set and supplied via HTTP Basic Authentication next to an arbitrary username.
+Unlike event submission, the debug endpoints always require the password regardless of the transport; connecting via Unix socket does not bypass this check.

 Dump Config